JeffHowell/examples/Java/RomanNumeralToIntegerConverter/README.md

 All should feel free to change this code so long as all unit tests pass.
 If you want to discuss, please use the Collaborate page for this project.

-This is a small change.
+This is a small change. and another.

 ## More Information
 Search in [Collaborate](https://sites.google.com/a/summa-tech.com/collaborate/) for [Code Craftsmanship](https://sites.google.com/a/summa-tech.com/collaborate/system/app/pages/search?scope=search-site&q=Code+Craftsmanship).